Improving Multimodal Large Language Models Using Continual Learning: Experiments

 \subsection{Analyzing Linguistic Forgetting}

-Linguistic forgetting has not been studied in LLaVA, so before assessing CL methods, we measure linguistic forgetting and VL performance for all LLMs using the standard LLaVA training recipe; which uses naive fine-tuning.
+Linguistic forgetting has not been studied in LLaVA, so before assessing CL methods, we first measure linguistic forgetting and VL performance for all of our LLMs using the standard LLaVA training recipe; which uses naive fine-tuning.
 Using this recipe, our 9 LLMs are transformed into MLLMs.

-\textbf{Overall Results.} Our overall results are given in Fig.~\ref{fig:forgetting-fig}.
-Five models suffer from linguistic forgetting, while surprisingly, four have increased NLU/NLG accuracy due to positive transfer from the VL tasks.\\ \textbf{Positive Backwards Transfer \& Analysis of NLU vs. NLG Tasks.} In Table~\ref{tab:nlu_vs_nlg} , we study the impact of forgetting on NLU vs. NLG tasks.
-All MLLMs exhibit greater NLG forgetting than NLU forgetting, and NLU datasets are the source of the cases of positive backward transfer (negative \(\Delta\)).
+\paragraph{Overall Results.} Our overall results are given in Fig.~\ref{fig:forgetting-fig}.
+Five models suffer from linguistic forgetting, while surprisingly, four have increased NLU/NLG accuracy due to positive transfer from the VL tasks.
+We next dive into these results, where our analysis of NLU/NLG forgetting as a function of model scale is provided in a later subsection.

+\paragraph{Positive Backwards Transfer \& Analysis of NLU vs. NLG Tasks.} In Table~\ref{tab:nlu_vs_nlg}, we study the impact of forgetting on NLU vs. NLG tasks.
+We find that forgetting is much more severe for our one NLG task than the NLU tasks.
+All MLLMs exhibit greater NLG forgetting than NLU forgetting as shown in Table~\ref{tab:nlu_vs_nlg}.
+In terms of model size, typically smaller models show higher NLG forgetting, which is consistent with PaLM-E's observations.
+Across MLLMs, NLG forgetting is much more severe compared to NLU, and the NLU datasets are the source of the cases of positive backward transfer (negative \(\Delta\)).
 We posit this may be due to the additional common-sense reasoning and world knowledge encoded in visual-language tasks and instructions, which is relevant for the NLU tasks.
-In terms of model size, typically smaller models show higher NLG forgetting, which is consistent with PaLM-E's observations.
-We include additional results on NLU, NLG forgetting in Appendix Sec.~\ref{sec:analysis-nlu-nlg-forgetting}.
+We include additional results on the NLU and NLG forgetting in Appendix~\ref{sec:analysis-nlu-nlg-forgetting} (see Fig.~\ref{fig:forgetting-nlu-nlg}), and analyze linguistic generation capabilities across multiple NLG benchmarks in Appendix~\ref{sec:multiple_nlg_analysis}.